KOMPSAT-1 (Korea Multi-Purpose Satellite-1) / Arirang-1

 The KOMPSAT-1 satellite was launched on a Taurus booster (along with ACRIMSAT) from VAFB, CA on Dec.
 20, 1999.

-RF communication: S-band, downlink data rates are at 1.5 Mbit/s (playback) or 2.048 kbit/s (real-time), the uplink data rate is at 2 kbit/s.
+S-band, downlink data rates are at 1.5 Mbit/s (playback) or 2.048 kbit/s (real-time), and the uplink data rate is at 2 kbit/s.
 A second downlink in X-band provides data rates of 45 Mbit/s.
 The CCSDS protocol standards of CEOS are implemented for all communications.
-KOMPSAT-1 features a 1 Gbit onboard mass memory storage and a 8 Gbit solid-state recorder.
+KOMPSAT-1 features a 1 Gbit onboard mass memory storage and an 8 Gbit solid-state recorder.
 As of 2004, KOMPSAT-1 data are also being acquired in Europe at DLR Neustrelitz (test acquisitions in preparation for KOMPSAT-2 data).

 The KGS (KOMPSAT Ground Segment) is located at Taejon, Korea, consisting of KMCS (KOMPSAT Mission Control Center) and KRPS (KOMPSAT Receiving and Processing System).

 KARI lost contact with its spacecraft on Dec.
 30, 2007 -- ending the operational life of the KOMPSAT-1/Arirang-1 mission.
 Initial reviews pointed toward a possible machinery malfunction or a misalignment that may have affected power generation. - In the first half of January 2008, KARI had made repeated but unsuccessful uplink efforts since contact was lost on December 30.
 As of Jan.
-31, 2008 the KOMPSAT-1/Arirang-1 mission was officially retired.
-The satellite is programmed to use its own power for an orbital descend and reentry.
+31, 2008, the KOMPSAT-1/Arirang-1 mission was officially retired.
+The satellite is programmed to use its own power for an orbital descent and re-entry.
 5) 6) 7)

 • The SPS (Space Physics Sensor) instrument experienced a malfunction in 2001 and is no longer operational.